jonah-gourlay44/gym2real/pages/setup/robot.md

 </p>

 ### Battery Holders
 3D print the battery holders with supports using your favourite 3D printer.
 Insert the fuse holder, battery connecter and switch into their slots and solder some connections as shown.
+Mount the battery holders using 2-56x1/2 or similar bolts.

 <p align="center">
 <img src="../../resources/images/IMG_3D_batt_holder.png" alt="batt holder" width="200"/>